julsemaan/anyfile-notepad/README.md

 ### Using the integrated development server

-Should you want to serve files using the build script, you will need to have python 2+ and `inotifywait` installed.
+You can run the Golang webserver directly from the build script but you will need to have Golang and `inotifywait` installed.
 You will then be able to use the following command to serve the files locally and rebuild the app on changes in the `client/` directory.

 ```
 # apt-get install python inotify-tools